Rātā Street School

 High Expectations: Throughout the school there is an ethos of high expectations - in both achievement and behaviour.
 Annual achievement targets are set and the results reported to the Board of Trustees.
 Achievement data shows a steady improvement by pupils in Literacy and Numeracy.
 Professional development initiatives are aimed at improving achievement for these students.

-School Development Themes: There are several school development themes – the core areas of Literacy and Numeracy, and the area of Learning for Life
+School Development Themes: There are several school development themes – the core areas are Literacy and Numeracy

 Literacy and Numeracy: